The Rural Municipality of Lac du Bonnet taxation year runs from January to December.

 Tax statements are mailed out a minimum of 30 days prior to the due date each year.

-Penalties of 1.25% per month are added to any outstanding taxes on the first of every month, beginning Oct.
-1, 2023.
+Penalties of 1.25% per month are added to any outstanding taxes on the first of every month.
 Failure to receive a bill does NOT excuse an owner from responsibility for payment of taxes nor relieve that owner from liability for any late payment penalty.
+We mail our bills out in June, so if you have not received one by July, please call our Administration office.

 Supplementary tax statements will be issued to properties that have changes in assessment due to new construction or renovations which were not reflected on the annual tax statements and will be mailed out by the end of August.